 Recreational areas are accessible, safe, secure and well maintained.
 There are walkways throughout the garden areas and benches for resting at frequent intervals.
 There are 3 playgrounds, all fenced and gated.
-Two playgrounds have been adapted and are accessible to adults and children with physical disabilities, with a wheelchair swing and roundabout.
+Two playgrounds have been adapted and are accessible to children and adults with physical disabilities, with a wheelchair swing and roundabout.